MystenLabs/sui/crates/sui-framework/docs/validator_set.md

 ## Function `is_currently_pending_validator`

 Checks whether <code>new_validator</code> is already in currently pending validator list.
-Two validators are identical if they share the same sui_address or same IP or same name.

 <pre><code><b>fun</b> <a href="validator_set.md#0x2_validator_set_is_currently_pending_validator">is_currently_pending_validator</a>(self: &<a href="validator_set.md#0x2_validator_set_ValidatorSet">validator_set::ValidatorSet</a>, new_validator: &<a href="validator.md#0x2_validator_Validator">validator::Validator</a>): bool